 This perception of “banking as a serious thing” has evolved by seeing and hearing how their parents and grandparents talk about banking, as well as from what has been seen in the movies or heard in the news.
 This way they have “learned” and, at times, assumed that the more serious and complex the bank is, the safer and better for your finances.

 At its core, this insight resonates with a principle of “mental models”─the way people perceive and understand the world.
 By having a previous experience of opening a bank account at a branch, people have a certain, perhaps even hidden, expectation that online enrollment would also resemble that experience.

 When creating a service, it's useful to try thinking as a psychologist first─analyzing, understanding and finding out what characteristics are actually meaningful for people independent of their age.

 To gain knowledge about these previous experiences and contexts, we asked the participants about opening their first bank account─if they remember this process and how it happened.
 We figured that, for some people, it might be something that they had far forgotten and, for some perhaps, it was a recent experience.
-We also wanted to have an insight into what memories and emotions people have for this particular event in their lives, so it can be compared with different methods of enrollments we see today.
+We also wanted to have an insight into what memories and emotions people have for this particular event in their lives, so it can be compared with different methods of enrollments to digital banking solutions we see today.